namely/chief-of-state/readme.md

 ## Features

-- Journal, Snapshot are serialized using google protocol buffer message format.
+- Journal and Snapshot serialization using google protocol buffer message format.

 - Out of the box clustering and powerful events and domain entities sharding with split-brain-resolver algorithm.

 - Out of the box entities passivation mechanism to free resources whenever necessary.

-- All events, state are defined using google protocol buffer message format and persisted to postgres.
+- All events, state serialization using google protocol buffer message format and persisted to postgres.

 - Additional meta data are provided to your events via the `MetaData`.

 - Commands and Events handlers via gRPC.

-- Read Side processor via gRPC (every persisted event is made available when the read side is turn on).
+- Read Side processor via gRPC (every persisted event is available when the read side is turn on).

 - Out of the box Read Side offset management residing in the Chief-Of-State readSide store (postgresql).

 - Out of the box observability.

 - Out of the box configurable k8 deployment.

+### Local dev

+- For local development, the following pre-requisites are necessary:
+    - Install at least Java 8 [Java download](https://www.oracle.com/java/technologies/javase-downloads.html) on your local dev machine.

+    -  [Sbt](https://www.scala-sbt.org/download.html) must be installed on the development machine.

+    - [Docker](https://www.docker.com/get-started)  must be installed on the development machine.

+    - Set the [global](#global-environment-variables) in addition with the [local](#local-dev-options) ones.
+Check a sample docker-compose file inside the docker folder.

+    - Run `sbt dockerComposeUp` to start the application

+    - Run `sbt dockerComposeStop` to gracefully stop the application

+### Usage in an existing application using _docker-compose_

+- Pull the docker image from `registry.namely.land/namely/chief-of-state:<tag>` where `tag` is the latest release tag.

+- Set the environment variable listed [here](#global-environment-variables) in addition with the [local](#local-dev-options) ones.

+- Set the following environment variable `JAVA_OPTS: "-Dconfig.resource=docker.conf"`

+- Happy hacking :)

 ### Global environment variables